animatronixs-dev/animatronic-kit/README.md

 Based on "Controlling our Animatronic "Dragon" with Home Assistant Voice" at https://www.youtube.com/watch?v=aR0qSIRDQpg

+Based on "How You Can Build a Homemade Animatronic" at https://www.youtube.com/watch?v=XySajWa3E_M

 Based on "Animatronixs on Facebook" at ...

 ## 100 - Introduction